Resume Tips

 The "Irrelevant Project" Mistake

-Mistake: Including every project you've ever done, regardless of relevance.
+Mistake: Including every project you have ever done, regardless of relevance.

 Fix: Curate ruthlessly.
-Include only projects that demonstrate skills or achievements relevant to the job you're applying for.
+Include only projects that demonstrate skills or achievements relevant to the job you are applying for.
 For a marketing role, your Python data scraping project is less relevant than your blog growth project.

 FAQ: Projects on Resume Questions